-Pro-verb phrases are short words or expressions that substitute the verb and everything that comes after.
+Pro-verb phrases are short words or expressions that replace the verb and its accompanying elements.

-A pro-verb phrase is a type of pro-form and is, therefore, anaphoric, which means that they refer back to other elements of the sentence.
+As a type of pro-form, pro-verb phrases are anaphoric, meaning they refer back to other elements in the sentence.

 In English, 'do and 'so' are common pro-verb phrases.
-'Do' in the sentence 'Sam went to the toy store and Alec did too,' is a short form of the full verb phrase 'went to the toy store.'
-Let's take a look at some of the pro-verb phrases in English:
+For example, in the sentence 'Sam went to the toy store and Alec did too', 'did' is a short form substituting the full verb phrase 'went to the toy store.'
+Let's take a look at some of the common pro-verb phrases in English:

 So + Modals or Auxiliaries

-We use 'so' with 'be' and with 'modal verbs' and 'auxiliary verbs' in order to avoid repeating a verb, especially in short responses with pronoun subjects.
+We use 'so' with 'be', 'modal verbs', and 'auxiliary verbs' to avoid repeating a verb, especially in short responses with pronoun subjects.

 So in Exclamatives

-In exclamative responses, we use 'so' as a substitute before the subject and verb be, or subject and modal or auxiliary verb.
+In exclamative responses, we use 'so' as a substitute for the verb before the subject and verb 'be', modal, or auxiliary verb.
 In this case, we do not need to invert the verb and subjects.
+For example:

 Do as Pro-verb Phrase

-We can use 'do' instead of repeating all the words in a verb phrase.
+We can use 'do' instead of repeating the whole verb phrase.